 Search and rescue continues in Kentucky after deadly tornadoes in South and Midwest

-Officials say it could be days before the extent of the damage from dozens of tornadoes that hit the South and Midwest over the weekend is determined as recovery efforts continue in the wake of the historic storm.
+Officials say it could be days before the full extent of the damage from the dozens of tornadoes that hit the South and Midwest over the weekend is known, as recovery efforts continue in the wake of the historic storm.

 Kentucky, Tennessee, Arkansas, Illinois, Missouri and Mississippi were struck by dozens of tornadoes Friday night and Saturday morning.
 It was an unusual outbreak created, in part, by unseasonably warm temperatures.

+The vast majority of the destruction landed in Kentucky, where one massive twister traveled for more than 200 miles.
+After giving differing estimates over the weekend on the number of casualties, Kentucky Gov. Andy Beshear said Monday that 64 people in the state had been confirmed killed, while 105 remain unaccounted for.

+"Thousands of homes are damaged if not entirely destroyed and it may be weeks before we have final counts on both deaths and levels of destruction," Beshear said.
+He cautioned residents that more deaths could be announced in the coming days as responders sort through rubble.

-The storm left a vast amount of rubble behind and at least 14 people were killed in Illinois, Tennessee, Arkansas and Missouri.
+At least 14 people were also killed in Arkansas, Illinois, Missouri and Tennessee.

-Six deaths were confirmed at an Amazon facility that was ripped apart in Illinois, and at least one person was killed at a nursing home in Arkansas.
+The dead include six people who were confirmed killed at an Amazon facility that was ripped apart in Illinois, and at least one person who died at a nursing home in Arkansas.

 An 84-year-old woman was killed in Defiance, Mo., when her home was blown off its foundation, according to the St. Louis Post-Dispatch.
 A young child was also killed in the state.

-Meteorologists from the National Weather Service shed some light on the extent and the strength of some of the tornadoes that touched down.
+Meteorologists from the National Weather Service have offered new detail on the extent and the strength of some of the tornadoes that touched down.

 Tornadoes from the same storm are believed to have hit Kentucky, Arkansas, Illinois, Indiana, Mississippi, Missouri, Ohio and Tennessee, according to the National Weather Service's Storm Prediction Center.